 - Word wrap.
 Select the number of characters per line of code before it wraps to the next line.
 This option enhances readability of the HTML code in text editors that do not automatically wrap text.
 However, this can cause text to wrap in the middle of an HTML tag, which prevents code from working properly, and for some JavaScript code, you may need to deselect this option so the lines do not wrap. - HTML tags.
 Select whether the HTML tags are in uppercase or lowercase-such as or -in the generated HTML code. - Attributes.
-Select whether the tag attributes are in uppercase or lowercase-such as BGCOLOR or bgcolor-in the generated HTML code. - Use transparent GIF as spacer.
+Select whether the tag attributes are in uppercase or lowercase-such as BGCOLOR or bgcolor-in the generated HTML code. - Generate NOF Specific Attributes.
+Select this option to generate additional code that will help to import a New Site from an Existing Web Site.
+See "Creating a New Site fom an Existing Site" on page 70.
+The additional code generated does not meet HTML 4.01 standards. - Use transparent GIF as spacer.
 Select this option if you want NetObjects Fusion to use a transparent GIF named clearpixel.gif to space items accurately on a page.
 If you generate tables on a page, NetObjects Fusion places invisible image files of varying widths and heights in the table cells to ensure accurate placement of objects. - Include HTML comments.
 Select this option to insert comments into your generated HTML code that makes reading it easier.
-For example, with this option selected, the comment </--Start of the Body for this page--> appears before the <BODY> tag. - Include Generator meta tag.
-Select this option to identify the application that generated the HTML code.
-The name of the application appears in the code's META tag.
-The default generator META tag for your site is NetObjects Fusion 8 for Windows.
-You can also manually enter information to use for the generator's name in the box. - Include character set meta tag.
+For example, with this option selected, the comment <!--Start of the Body for this page--> appears before the <BODY> tag. - Include character set meta tag.
 Select this option to include the character set for the site in the META tag of each page.
 Normally you only use this option if your site uses a non-Western character set. - Background image offset.
 Select this option to compensate for the small borders most browsers add to the top and left sides of their windows.
 By selecting this option you can shift the image in NetObjects Fusion so the page content starts in the upper left corner of the page.
 Enter values in the Top and Left boxes to offset the background image. - 4.
 Click OK when you finish selecting HTML options.